 CFD Tips is our YouTube channel containing a series of free instructional videos for computational fluid dynamics (CFD) with OpenFOAM.

 OpenFOAM has an extensive set of features in meshing, core numerical methods, physical modelling and data analysis for a wide range of CFD applications.

-OpenFOAM is free, open source CFD software, distributed by the OpenFOAM Foundation under the GNU General Public Licence.
+OpenFOAM is licensed under the GNU General Public Licence.
 The GPL gives users the freedom to run, copy, distribute, study, change and improve the software.
 It attempts to preserve these freedoms by preventing the inclusion of open source software within non-free, closed sourced software products, by the following two rules.

 - Software that includes source code licensed under the GPL inherits the GPL licence.